Chain link fences offer advantages over wood fences thanks to their longevity, flexibility, and durability.

 If applied with the original coating, the paint and primer may not bond properly with the metal and may get peeled off much faster which will require you to repaint the surface sooner.

-Since the overall process may need extra efforts and skills, painting the vinyl or galvanized coated chain link fence should be done by a qualified professional only.
+Since the overall process may need extra effort and skills, painting the vinyl or galvanized coated chain link fence should be done by a qualified professional only.

 Can You Use A Sprayer for Painting Chain Link Fence?